Trikzon/armor-visibility/README.md

 `show_join_message`: Whether to print to chat when joining a world if armor visibility has been toggled.
 `keep_elytra_visible`: Whether elytra should stay visible when armor visibility is toggled.
+`keep_cape_visible`: Whether capes should stay visible when armor visibility it toggled.

 ## License